Skip to content

 Tom Hanks as Robert Langdon in Angels and Demons.

-In another scene, Robert and Vittoria can be seen driving around the obelisk in the centre of Piazza del Popolo before heading into the Chigi Chapel in the Church of Santa Maria del Popolo.
+In another scene, Robert and Vittoria can drive around the obelisk in the centre of Piazza del Popolo before heading into the Chigi Chapel in the Church of Santa Maria del Popolo.

-The famous Piazza Navona is used as the location where Robert Langdon the last cardinal from being drowned in the fountain.
+The famous Piazza Navona is where Robert Langdon, the last cardinal, was saved from drowning in the fountain.

-The film’s sequel Inferno (2016) was also set in Italy, between Venice and Florence.
+The film’s sequel, Inferno (2016), was also set between Venice and Florence in Italy.

-The film’s official trailer starts off with a mysterious man being chased and ends up throwing himself from the top of a bell tower; which is the Campanile of the Badia Fiorentina.
-The tower is 70 meters high but, like many other monuments, were destroyed at the start of the fourteenth century.
+The film’s official trailer starts with a mysterious man being chased and throwing himself from the top of a bell tower, the Campanile of the Badia Fiorentina.
+The tower is 70 meters high but, like many other monuments, was destroyed at the start of the fourteenth century.
 Thankfully, it was restored shortly after.
-Dante Alighieri even made mention of it when he wrote that he was born in Badia Fiorentina‘s shadow and we also know that this was where he met his beloved Beatrice for the first time.
+Dante Alighieri even mentioned it when he wrote that he was born in Badia Fiorentina‘s shadow, and we also know that this was where he met his beloved Beatrice for the first time.

-Boboli Gardens in Florence is a magical location to be sure.
-Built between the 16th and 19th centuries by the Medicis, Boboli’s extensive gardens contain sculptures of Roman gods and is similar to an open-air museum.
-The gardens are the setting for one of the chase scenes in the film where Tom Hanks is followed by mysterious drones.
+Boboli Gardens in Florence is a magical location, to be sure.
+Built between the 16th and 19th centuries by the Medicis, Boboli’s extensive gardens contain sculptures of Roman gods similar to an open-air museum.
+The gardens are the setting for one of the chase scenes in the film, where mysterious drones follow Tom Hanks.

-The Baptistery of Saint John is located right next to the cathedral of Santa Maria del Fiore, otherwise known as Duomo, and is considered one of Florence’s most iconic landmarks.
+The Baptistery of Saint John is located next to Santa Maria del Fiore’s cathedral, or Duomo, and is considered one of Florence’s most iconic landmarks.
 The exterior is ornamented with three bronze doors, the third of which was made by Ghiberti and named the “Gates of Paradise” by Michelangelo.
 This door provides a clue that enables Langdon (Tom Hanks) to solve the mystery.

-During one of the film’s turning points, Langdon and his assistant run through the Vasari Corridor – an elevated corridor that serves as a link between Palazzo Pitti and Palazzo Vecchio.
-When they arrive in the Salone del Cinquecento in Palazzo Vecchio at the end of the passage, they find themselves in front of the picture that also forms an important clue to solving the riddle.
+During one of the film’s turning points, Langdon and his assistant run through the Vasari Corridor—an elevated corridor that links Palazzo Pitti and Palazzo Vecchio.
+When they arrive at the Salone del Cinquecento in Palazzo Vecchio at the end of the passage, they find themselves in front of the picture, an essential clue to solving the riddle.

-The Corridor has an interesting history as it was built in five months by order of Duke Cosimo I de’ Medici in 1565, and designed by Giorgio Vasari.
+The Corridor has an exciting history.
+In 1565, Duke Cosimo I de’ Medici ordered it built in five months, and Giorgio Vasari designed it.
 It was commissioned to celebrate the marriage of Cosimo’s son, Francesco, to Johanna of Austria.

-Of course St. Mark’s Basilica and Square in Venice had a role to play in the film as well, seeing as its Venice’s main attraction and draws in millions of tourists every year.
+Of course, St. Mark’s Basilica and Square in Venice also played a role in the film, as it is Venice’s main attraction and draws in millions of tourists annually.

 And now on to Venice.
-This gripping thriller’s protagonists find themselves at St. Mark’s Basilica, one of Venice’s most iconic symbols, characterized by a winged lion on its facade and a richly decorated interior with gold Byzantine mosaics.
-The bells of St. Mark’s have their own names.
-Saint Mark’s Basilica and the museum containing the four bronze horses of Constantinople also form a turning point in the events of the film.
+This gripping thriller’s protagonists find themselves at St. Mark’s Basilica, one of Venice’s most iconic symbols.
+It is characterized by a winged lion on its facade and a richly decorated interior with gold Byzantine mosaics.
+The bells of St. Mark’s have their names.
+Saint Mark’s Basilica and the museum containing the four bronze horses of Constantinople also form a turning point in the film’s events.

 Letters to Juliet: Life After Shakespeare

-Another film that feels like a love letter to Italy, particularly to Verona, Letters to Juliet tells the story of Sophie (Amanda Seyfried), a fact-checker for the New Yorker magazine, who is engaged to a chef (Gael Garcia Bernal) and they are about to travel to Verona, Italy.
-Her fiancé is always preoccupied with work, even during their pre-honeymoon trip, so she explores the city on her own.
-She finds the “Juliet Wall”, where people leave letters to Juliet for advice on love and discovers that a group of women collect these letters and compose replies, so she decides to help them.
+Another film that feels like a love letter to Italy, particularly to Verona, Letters to Juliet tells the story of Sophie (Amanda Seyfried), a fact-checker for the New Yorker magazine, who is engaged to a chef (Gael Garcia Bernal), and they are about to travel to Verona, Italy.
+Her fiancé is constantly preoccupied with work, even during their pre-honeymoon trip, so she explores the city independently.
+She finds the “Juliet Wall”, where people leave letters to Juliet for love advice and discovers that a group of women collect these letters and compose replies, so she decides to help them.

 One letter, however, changes the course of her trip.
-It was written by a woman named Claire (Vanessa Redgrave) fifty years ago.
+It was written by Claire (Vanessa Redgrave) fifty years ago.
 Claire asks Juliet’s advice on whether she should follow her heart and become attached to an Italian named Lorenzo (Franco Nero) or go home to England.

-Sophie replies to the letter and is surprised when the older woman shows up in Verona, accompanied by her grandson who is disgruntled at Sophie for having meddled in his grandmother’s life.
+Sophie replies to the letter and is surprised when the older woman shows up in Verona, accompanied by her grandson, who is disgruntled at Sophie for meddling in his grandmother’s life.

-The trio begins a search through the surrounding countryside for Lorenzo.
-Will they finally be able to reunite the long lost lovers after all these years?
+The trio begins a search for Lorenzo in the surrounding countryside.
+Will they finally be able to reunite the long-lost lovers after all these years?
 And will a new couple be born along the way?

-The screenplay is wonderfully written that it explores the story and the surroundings at the same time.
+The screenplay is wonderfully written and explores the story and the surroundings simultaneously.
 It’s a great way to explore the city that inspired Shakespeare’s Romeo and Juliet.

 The locations for Letters to Juliet around Verona and Tuscany provide the perfect backdrop for this endearing love story.

-The events in Italy start off when Sophie and her fiancé Victor head off for a romantic ‘pre-honeymoon’ in Verona, northern Italy.
-We see the city through a montage of establishing shots: its main square, Piazza Delle Erbe; the Ponte Scaligero over the Adige River; and the Arena, and the Roman amphitheatre.
+The events in Italy start when Sophie and her fiancé Victor head off for a romantic ‘pre-honeymoon’ in Verona, northern Italy.
+We see the city through a montage of establishing shots: its main square, Piazza Delle Erbe; the Ponte Scaligero over the Adige River; the Arena; and the Roman amphitheatre.

 letters-to-juliet-locations-film-italy